The Dew Lakes and Dun Mountain Loop

-We started at the Maitai dam at a very leisurely 10.40am.
+We started at the Maitai dam at a very leisurely 10.40 am.
 The track takes you over a little bridge where you get a great close-up view of the mesmerising reservoir overflow.
-From there it was a few Kms up a forestry road which wasn’t difficult at all, but was pretty hideous to look at.
+From there it was a few kilometres up a forestry road which wasn’t difficult and wasn’t pretty.

-This ‘mineral belt’ in the mountains near Nelson is famous for it’s ancient rocks including serpentine, which 280 million years ago formed the ocean floor befor New Zeland broke away from the mega-continent Gondwanaland.
+This ‘mineral belt’ in the mountains near Nelson is famous for its ancient rocks including serpentine, which 280 million years ago formed the ocean floor before New Zealand broke away from the mega-continent Gondwanaland.

 Rush Pools to Dew Lake

-In the beech forest we heard lots of birdsong, and stopped a few times to listen.
-As we neared the Dew lakes it was progressively more boggy underfoot, however given that this was a mid-winter trip we were pleasantly surprised that the trail was in such good shape.
-We reached Dew Lakes at 12.30pm – almost 2 hours after we started (the signage recommended 5 hours).
+In the beech forest, we heard lots of birdsong and stopped a few times to listen.
+As we neared the Dew lakes it was progressively boggier underfoot, however, given that this was a mid-winter trip we were pleasantly surprised that the trail was in such good shape.
+We reached Dew Lakes at 12.30 pm, a two hours into the walk.

 The Dew Lakes are beautiful shallow tarns surrounded by low trees and squishy moss.
 We had a good look around.
-There are a numer of lakes to find if you wander around a bit and get yourself off-track.
-We found a beautiful sheltered spot that wasn’t too wet to sit down, and enjoyed a lovely break in the sun for 10 minutes or so.
+There are a number of lakes to find if you wander around a bit and get yourself off-track.
+We found a beautiful sheltered spot that wasn’t too wet to sit down and enjoyed a lovely break in the sun for 10 minutes or so.

 Dew Lakes to Little Twin

 We got going and made a push from Dew Lakes to Little Twin (1143m).
-We were getting pretty hungry, but wanted to save lunch for Dun Mountain.
-The final 400m or so up to Little twin were pretty steep, through beautiful rocky, tree-rooty forest.
-We reached Little Twin at 1.30pm.
+We were getting pretty hungry but wanted to save lunch for Dun Mountain.
+The final 400m or so up to Little twin was pretty steep, through the beautiful rocky, tree-rooty forest.
+We reached Little Twin at 1.30 pm.

 Little Twin to Dun Mountain – Trail blazing…